LODSContent/All-MOC/MOC/en/power-BI-accountPaid.md

 1. On the Confirmation details page click **Get Started** again.

 1. You will see a Power BI Icon while your environment is being prepared, please do not refresh page or navigate away from this page until it has completed.
-This can also take 5 minutes or longer to complete.

 ## The Azure Account associated with this lab provides access to Paid Fabric Capacity.